AztecProtocol/aztec-connect/specs/aztec-connect/src/schnorr.md

 ## `convert_field_into_wnaf(context, limb)`

 - When accumulating a `field_t` element using the proposed wnaf representaiton, there is branching at each bit position depending on the 32nd digit of the current `uint64_t` element `wnaf_entries[i+1]`.

+# Security Notes

+## Usage of HMAC for deterministic signatures

+There are two main reasons why one may want deterministic signatures.
+In some instances, the entropy provided by the system may be insufficient to guarantee uniform `k`, and using `HMAC` with a proper cryptographic hash function should therefore ensure this property.
+By deriving it from the secret key, it also ensures that `k` remains private to the signer.
+Nowadays, and especially with the types of devices we would be creating signatures, we can assume that the system's randomness source is strong enough for creating signatures.

+There are different ways of achieving this property, such as [RFC 6979](https://datatracker.ietf.org/doc/html/rfc6979), or as defined by the [EdDSA](https://ed25519.cr.yp.to/eddsa-20150704.pdf) specification.

+Our approach is closer to RFC 6979, though we do not use rejection sampling and instead generate a 512-bit value and apply modular reduction by $r$.
+This ensures that the statistical difference between the distribution of `k` and the uniform distribution over $\\{ 0,1, \ldots, r-1\\}$ is negligible.
+Note that any leakage of the value of `k` may be catastrophic, especially in ECDSA.

+Unfortunately, by using the secret key $\text{priv}$ for signing and as input to `HMAC`, the original security proof of the signature scheme no longer applies.
+We would need to derive two independent signing and PRF keys from one 256-bit secret seed.

+## Signature malleability

+Given a valid signature $(s,e) \in  \{0,1\}^{256} \times \{0,1\}^{256}$ , it is possible to generate another valid signature $(s',e) \in  \{0,1\}^{256} \times \{0,1\}^{256}$, where $s'\neq s$ but $\mathbb{F}_r(s') = \mathbb{F}_r(s)$ (take $s'$ to be congruent to $s$ modulo $r$).
+In our context, signatures are used within the `account` and `join_split` circuits to link the public inputs to the user's spending key.
+The signatures themselves are private inputs to the circuit and are not revealed.
+We do not depend on their non-malleability in this context.
+The solution would be to check that $\text{int}(s) < r$.

+## Missing $R.y$ component in Pedersen hash

+As mentioned, we use the collision-resistant Pedersen hash to compress $R$ and $\text{pub}$ when computing the Fiat-Shamir challenge $e$.
+We are aware that we do not embed the $y$ coordinate of $R$ and are working on a security proof to ensure this does not render the scheme insecure.

+## Biased sampling of Fiat-Shamir challenge $e$

+When we interpret $e \in \{0,1\}^{256}$ as a field element by reducing the corresponding integer modulo $r$, the resulting field element is slightly biased in favor of "smaller" field elements, since $r \not\vert\ \ 2^{256}$.
+Fixing this issue would require a technique similar to the method we use to derive $k$ without bias.
+Unfortunately, this would require many more gates inside the circuit verification algorithm (additional hash compuation and modular reduction of a 512 bit integer).

+We are no longer in the random oracle model since the distribution of the challenge is not uniform.
+We are looking into alternative proofs to guarantee correctness.

+## Domain separation

+We do not use domain separation when generating the Fiat-Shamir challenge $e$ with BLAKE2s.
+Other components using the same hash function as random oracle should be careful that this could not lead to collisions when similar inputs are being processed.

+We also note that we do not hash the group generator into the hash function.

 # References